dario-cruz/dariocruz.dev/blog/2025-03-19-Loggy-Sherlock/index.md

 **What dependency, expressed as a GitHub repo, supports Janice’s assertion that she thought she downloaded something that can just take screenshots?**

 The answer to this task, I actually saw in looking for the answer to task 3.
 There were some GitHub repo strings that referenced `github.com/kbinani/screenshot/internal/util.CreateImage`.
-Lets use a grep filter and search for strings that contain `screenshot` and take a look.
+Let's use a grep filter and search for strings that contain `screenshot` and take a look.

 ```bash
 strings loggy.exe | grep github | grep screenshot